Mustangs' second half adjustments is difference in 2nd round victory

 With 3:33 left to go in the first half, the Indians regained the lead, 29-28.
 But the Mustangs used a 9-2 run to go into halftime with a six-point lead.

-Soza said the second-half turnaround was due to adjustments the team made at halftime to make an effort to attack the paint and not settle for jump shots.
+Soza said the second-half turnaround was due to adjustments the team made at halftime to attack the paint and not settle for jump shots.

-The Mustangs kept composure and withstood the storm to regain a double-digit lead with 1:28 left to go after sophomore guard Trey Marble was able to go two-for-two from the free throw line.
+The Mustangs kept composure and withstood the storm to regain a double-digit lead with 1:28 left to go after sophomore guard Trey Marble was able to go 2 for 2 from the free-throw line.

 Western Wyoming shot 55% from the field and 32% from the 3-point line.